Updated: July 22, 2022 by Jennifer Munsell

 - Your bearded dragon may not have enough hides in their enclosure and feel very exposed.
 Make sure there are at least two hides in the enclosure per dragon: one on the cooler end and one on the warmer end of the enclosure.

-If your bearded dragon is stressed out, look for other signs that coincide with them breathing heavily, such as glass surfing, stress marks, excessive digging behavior, hiding, and an unwillingness to eat.
+If your bearded dragon is stressed out, look for other signs that coincide with them breathing heavily, such as glass surfing, stress marks, rubbing its face on the ground, excessive digging behavior, hiding, and an unwillingness to eat.

 If their heavy breathing coincides with other stress behaviors, start looking for ways to decrease the environmental stressors in the enclosure and watch them carefully for any changes.